Overview

 Manual Strategy

-Curate a specific collection with optional custom sorting.
+Curate products using a collection or hand-picked product IDs, with optional custom sorting.
 This strategy gives you complete control over which products appear in the block.
-Supported anchors: Collection, None Configuration:- Select a collection to pull products from
+Supported anchors: Collection, None Configuration:- Hand-picked products: Select specific products by ID in the dashboard.
+The display order matches the order you define.
+When hand-picked product IDs are configured, they take priority over collection-based selection.

 - Optionally apply a sort order for custom sorting